 Springtime animals are ready to help your students practice their basic comparing skills!
 These printable and interactive files are perfect for working on “bigger, smaller, biggest, and smallest” for both receptive and expressive tasks.

 The first activity type has sets of three different-sized animals.
 The student indicates (either by pointing or dragging the answer into a box) which animal is described.
-For the second activity type, the student completes the comparative sentence by filling in the blank with “bigger, smaller, biggest, or smallest”.
+For the second and third activity types, the student completes the comparative sentence by filling in the blank with “bigger, smaller, biggest, or smallest”.

 Interactive Material: This material includes an interactive version that can be used in teletherapy.
 The file can be uploaded to Google Slides or opened in PowerPoint and then shared with the student.
 In order for the drag-and-drop pieces to work, make sure you are NOT in presentation mode.
 If you are using PowerPoint, you’ll need to enable editing.